jensjorisdecorte/gpulab-server/README.md

 ### An intuitive webserver for management of the GPULab software by UGent.

 ## Setup
+1. choose a password to protect the GPULab server

+Encrypt this password with a bcrypt hasher (e.g. https://www.browserling.com/tools/bcrypt) and paste the hash on the first line of a file called ```gpulab-pass.txt```

+2. Decrypt your GPULab certificate (explained on https://doc.ilabt.imec.be/ilabt/gpulab/cli.html#basic-cli-usage) and save it to ```gpulab-decrypted-cert.pem```

+3. Decide on a username for the GPULab server (e.g. ```myGPULabServerUsername```)

-Add this docker container to a new or existing docker-compose.yml file like this:
+3. Add the docker container to a new or existing docker-compose.yml file like this:

 ```
 services: